mitcho/turktools/README.md

 ## Template skeletons

 The `templater.py` tool takes "skeletons" of templates and turns them into templates which are ready for use on Turk, with the right number of fields.
-The following template skeletons are currently included here:
+The following template skeletons are currently included in the `skeletons` directory:

-* `likert.skeleton.html`: Basic Likert scale template.
-* `image-choice.skeleton.html`: Forced choice between three images.
 * `binary.skeleton.html`: Basic forced choice between two options: natural or unnatural.
-* `completion.skeleton.html`: Sentence completion with a gap and two options presented.
 * `binary-image.skeleton.html`: Truth value judgment paradigm with a sentence and an image presented.
 Forced choice true or false.
+* `completion.skeleton.html`: Sentence completion with a gap and two options presented as radio buttons below.
+* `completion-menu.skeleton.html`: Sentence completion with a gap and two options presented as a drop-down menu *in-situ*.
+* `image-choice.skeleton.html`: Forced choice between three images.
+Can be used to generate covered-box experiments as well.
+* `likert.skeleton.html`: Basic Likert scale template.
 * `sentence-choice.skeleton.html`: Forced choice between two variable options, given a context.

+## Known issues

+* [Issue #1](https://github.com/mitcho/turktools/issues/1): Input files must be ASCII.
+Full Unicode support is planned.
+* [Issue #2](https://github.com/mitcho/turktools/issues/2): If the results CSV file from Turk is modified and saved in Excel, `decoder.py` will not be able to read it.
+This has to do with the line-endings which are used by Excel's CSV output.

+## Technical information

+### Design goals

+turktools is designed with the non-technical user in mind.
+Therefore, the following principles are adopted in its design and development:

+* **Be portable**: each tool is a stand-alone script, and can be moved or copied to a different filesystem location and continue to function.
+* **Be graceful**: catch failures and present useful warnings and errors to the user.
+* **No dependencies**: just Python, out of the box.

+The current development target is Python 2.6 and 2.7.
+Python 3 support [would be great in the future](https://github.com/mitcho/turktools/issues/3).

+Note that an unfortunate consequence of the portability goal is to explicitly eschew a shared code library, forcing code duplication across different scripts, in violation of [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself).
+The current approach is to at least ensure the integrity of duplicated code across tools, by subjecting them to the exact same [tests](#testing).
+(Perhaps a build tool will be used in the future to cut down on such redundancies.)
+Note also that the no dependencies goal and Python 2.6 target means that nice libraries like `argparse` cannot be used.

+### Contributing

+Contributions are welcome!
+Bug reports, feedback, documentation improvements, and code changes are all welcome forms of contributions.
+Thank you (in advance) for making turktools better for everyone.

+_Bug reports and feature requests:_

+New bug reports and feature requests can be added [on the turktools issue tracker](https://github.com/mitcho/turktools/issues?state=open).
+Please check whether your issue is already reported by someone else before opening a new issue.
+You must be logged into GitHub to create an issue.

+_Documentation:_

+[The turktools wiki](https://github.com/mitcho/turktools/wiki) on GitHub is open for ancillary documentation.
+If you are logged into GitHub, you can edit and create pages in the wiki.
+Feel free to contribute any materials there that you think may be helpful to a broader audience.

+Changes to this main README file must be contributed as code changes, as described in the next section.

+_Contributing code:_

+turktools is developed [on GitHub](https://github.com/mitcho/turktools).
+You can hack on turktools using [the Fork & Pull model](https://help.github.com/articles/using-pull-requests#fork--pull).
+The best way to submit code is to then initiate a [*pull request*](https://help.github.com/articles/using-pull-requests).

+Within reason, pull requests should include their own [tests](#testing), in order to avoid later regressions.

+Contributors should be familiar with the [technical design goals](#design-goals) above.

-## Testing
+### Testing

 [![Test Status](https://travis-ci.org/mitcho/turktools.png?branch=master)](https://travis-ci.org/mitcho/turktools)